MILVLG/mmnas/README.md

 <!-- You can find all pretrained model in [`pretrained_models.md`](./pretrained_models.md). -->

-We provide our experiment results and trained models available for download in [`pretrained_models.md`](./pretrained_models.md).
+We provide our experiment results and trained models available for download in [`pretrained_models.md`](./docs/pretrained_models.md).

 ### Online Evaluation (ONLY FOR VQA)

 Test Result files will stored in ```./logs/ckpts/result_test/result_run_[Your Version].json```

-You can upload the obtained result json file to [Eval AI](https://evalai.cloudcv.org/web/challenges/challenge-page/163/overview) to evaluate the scores on *test-dev* and *test-std* splits.
+You can upload the obtained result file to [Eval AI](https://evalai.cloudcv.org/web/challenges/challenge-page/163/overview) to evaluate the scores on *test-dev* and *test-std* splits.

 ## Citation